 - The term “white fish” is used to refer to white-fleshed fish that have a mild flavor.
-Other types of fish like salmon, mackerel and tuna are classified as oily fish and generally have a higher content of fat and a richer flavor.
+Other types of fish, like salmon, mackerel and tuna, are classified as oily fish and generally have a higher content of fat and richer flavor.

 - Some of the best examples of white fish include cod, snapper, flounder, haddock, halibut and grouper.

 - These types of fish are rich in protein as well as important micronutrients, like selenium, vitamin B12, phosphorus and magnesium.

 - In addition to supporting weight loss, adding these healthy fish to your diet can also supply a hearty dose of antioxidants, which can help reduce inflammation and protect against chronic disease.

 - Be sure to select wild-caught fish over farmed fish whenever possible, and steer clear of varieties that are high in mercury or other contaminants to avoid any negative effects on health.